nikavolk/todo-app/README.md

 # todo-app

 App for creating and editing a to-do list.
-Made using HTML5, Tailwind CSS, ReactJs
+Made using HTML5, SCSS, ReactJs